tomaslieffering/time-off-manager/README.md

 - Access the site at `http://timeoffmanager.local`
 - Use email `joeblogs@mail.com` and password `password` to view the application from a regular users view
 - Use email `admin@mail.com` and password `password` to view the application from an admin users view
+- See outgoing notifications from the application at `mail.timeoffmanager.local`

 #### Assumptions